ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 ## Use cases:
 **Real time applications (chat, stocks, IoT)**<br>
-The event based nature of NodeJs and 'keep-alive' connections makes it ideal for real time applications, whenever an event occurs, for example a chat message being received or a stock price being updated, it can emit an event on it's connected sockets to update the client's chat screen or stocks chart.
+The event based nature of NodeJs and 'keep-alive' connections makes it ideal for real time applications, whenever an event occurs, for example a chat message being received or a stock price being updated, it can emit an event on its connected sockets to update the client's chat screen or stocks chart.

 **REST APIs**<br>
-This will be a topic on it's own, but with frameworks built on top of NodeJs like Express or Nest it is really easy to get a REST API up and running in no time at all.
+This will be a topic on its own, but with frameworks built on top of NodeJs like Express or Nest it is really easy to get a REST API up and running in no time at all.

 **Serverless:**<br>
 NodeJs is supported with almost any serverless provider (Amazon Lambda, Azure functions, Google Cloud functions, ...).